 Behavioral Modification & Individualized Plan

 Indeed, there are plenty of approaches, examples, ideas, and insights regarding motivation and behavior modification regarding firearms training (or almost any other activity).
 However, from a coaching perspective that aims to build trust and engagement, one must remember that many behavior modification efforts (personal or otherwise) fail due to a lack of understanding of how behavior modification works.
 With that being said, I would like to offer a simple approach that is highly effective in a one-on-one setting.
-In this technique, a combination of behavior modification and cognitive behavior therapy is utilized.
+This technique uses a combination of behavior modification and cognitive behavior therapy.

 First, have your student examine a practice checklist (that you make) of the individual things that need to be worked on during that practice session.
 Then, have the student imagine what achievement (success) looks like before the practice session begins.
 Give plenty of time for this part.
-The student must mentally see what success looks like in order to physically achieve it.
+The student must mentally see what success looks like to achieve it physically.

 During the session, the coach’s emphasis should be on targeted feedback – focused heavily on goals, rehearsal, prompts, cues, monitoring, and the appropriate reinforcement.
 Once the training session is completed, you and your student should review the performance together and critically reflect upon the practice session.
-In other words, what was learned, what was improved, what areas need more focus, and so on.
+In other words, what was learned and improved, what areas need more focus, and so on?

 Rinse and repeat.
 You will take the notes provided during the practice session and develop the following session’s plan.
 Follow the process again and again.